epadam/Machine-Learning-Tutorial-Demo-Resources/ML_Tabular.md

   * [Cancer Prediction]()

+Check the following tips to examine your data and improve your model!

 ## Data Collection (General Guide)

+Please check here for data collection:

 * What do you want to predict
 * What and where to get your data